bbangert/velruse/docs/usage.rst

     The parameters within the store are dependent on the backend selected.
     See the `anykeystore`_ documentation for more details.

+provider.*
+    The parameters for a specific provider.
+The format is ``provider.<identifier>.<setting>`` where ``identifier`` should be
+    the shorthand name of one of the providers.
+The ``identifier`` can be anything, but if it is not the name of a provider then ``provider.<identifier>.impl`` must point to something.
+This allows you to configure multiple endpoints using the same provider (e.g. maybe one endpoint for login only, and another for authorization later).

 Finally, we define all of the provider-specific consumer keys and secrets that we talked about earlier.
 Reference the providers page for the various settings that are possible.